 Day 5: Oudtshoorn-Knysna

-today we traverse the Quteniqua Pass to George, continue via Wilderness to Knysna.
-Knysna, known as the 'Pearl of the Garden Route', is situated in between lush forests and a wide lagoon.
+Today we traverse the Outeniqua Pass to George, continue via Wilderness to Knysna.
+Knysna, known as the 'Pearl of the Garden Route', is situated between lush forests and a wide lagoon.
 Two rocky promontories called 'The Heads' protect the lagoon from the powerful flow of the Indian Ocean.
 We will inspect the lookout point on the famous "Knysna Heads".
 From its summits we will have a breathtaking view onto the lagoon and the Indian Ocean.
-To round off our Day in Knysna, we have planned a boat ride on the lagoon.
-The oyster festival is another highlight Knysna is renowned for.
+To round off our day in Knysna, we have planned a boat ride on the lagoon.
+The oyster festival is another highlight that Knysna is renowned for.
 Perhaps some of the guests would like to try oysters?